 However, people could fast voluntarily on a personal basis.
 It seemed, however, that they were upset if their piety wasn’t being noticed.
 (Jesus commented on this kind of fasting for show in Matthew 6:16-18.)

 Isaiah describes God’s chosen fast.
 It is not like the fast they were choosing.
-Rather than fasting to feel good about yourself, imagining yourself to be holier than others, they should seek the Lord with a humble and contrite spirit.
+Rather than fasting to feel good about themselves, imagining that they were holier than others, they should seek the Lord with a humble and contrite spirit.
 The Lord would prefer to see them consider how they could reflect His true image to others.
 For example, He is a God who is compassionate to the needy.
 They should share their bread, open their homes to the homeless, and clothe the poor.
-God’s fast would have us be as forgiving as He is forgiving, as merciful as He is merciful, as generous as He is generous, to loosen the bonds of wickedness and let the oppressed go free (Isaiah 58:3-7).
+God’s chosen fast would have us be as forgiving as He is forgiving, as merciful as He is merciful, as generous as He is generous, to loosen the bands of wickedness and let the oppressed go free (Isaiah 58:3-7).

 It is when they are in a right relationship with God that He will answer their prayers.
 (Their sins had put a barrier between themselves and God.)

 Isaiah 59:2 2 But your iniquities have made a separation between you and your God, and your sins have hidden His face from you so that He does not hear.

 Psalm 66:18 18 If I regard wickedness in my heart, The Lord will not hear.

 They should repent of their pride, legalism, finger-pointing, and evil speaking and put their religious showmanship aside.
 In their taking time to fast, they should consider how to be true to God and thereby sensitive and available to meet the needs of others.